How to Make a Bow Out of Ribbon in 4 Easy Steps

 - Ruler, if desired

 Likely one of the first bows you learned to tie, the classic bow is still a timeless gift topper.
 Our steps below explain how to make a bow out of ribbon perfectly every time.
-We recommend a double-sided ribbon such as silk or grosgrain to achieve the best results.
+We recommend a double-sided ribbon like silk ribbon ($4, Target) or grosgrain ribbon ($3, Target) to achieve the best results.

 Step 1: Cut Ribbon

 Making pretty ribbon bows is so simple you might decide to skip store-bought from now on.
-Cut about 15 inches of ribbon for a medium-size bow.
+Use fabric scissors ($13, Michaels) to cut about 15 inches of ribbon for a medium-size bow.
 Being careful not to twist the ribbon, fold it back and forth over itself, forming two loops at the top and one loop in the bottom center.
 Think about the bunny ear trick for tying shoelaces you learned as a kid.

 Step 2: Create Loops